Gainward GeForce RTX 5050 Ghost OC specifications and in-depth review

 Has Double Precision Floating Point (DPFP)

-The performance of the Gainward GeForce RTX 5050 Ghost OC is driven by a GPU clock speed of 2317 MHz, with the ability to boost up to 2647 MHz using GPU turbo.
-It features a pixel rate of 84.7 GPixel/s and a texture rate of 211.8 GTexels/s, ensuring smooth rendering of complex graphics.
-The card also delivers impressive floating-point performance with 13.55 TFLOPS, while its 2560 shading units and 80 texture mapping units (TMUs) enhance its ability to handle detailed visuals.
-Additionally, it supports Double Precision Floating Point (DPFP) calculations for demanding applications.
+The Gainward GeForce RTX 5050 Ghost OC operates at a base GPU clock of 2317 MHz, boosting up to 2647 MHz under load.
+It delivers 13.55 TFLOPS of floating-point performance, supported by a pixel rate of 84.7 GPixel/s and a texture rate of 211.8 GTexels/s.
+The card is equipped with 2560 shading units, 80 texture mapping units, and 32 render output units, with GPU memory running at 1750 MHz.
+Double Precision Floating Point (DPFP) is supported, adding flexibility for compute-oriented workloads.

 Memory: